why does sleep feel so fast?

 Time perception during sleep often seems different from that of our waking hours.

-Sleep experts recommend getting at least 8 hours of rest a night, and a typical working shift also lasts 8 hours.
-Our time in bed seems to move much faster, though.
+Sleep experts recommend getting at least 8 hours of rest a night, and a typical working day lasts 8 hours.
+However, our time in bed sleeping seems to move much faster.

 Time moves at the same rate, regardless of whether we’re awake or asleep.

-If you wake up feeling groggy or unrested in the morning, it doesn’t mean time moved differently while you were asleep.
-The sleep cycles you undergo influence your perception of time.
+If you wake up groggy or unrested in the morning, it doesn’t mean time moved differently while asleep.
+Your sleep cycles influence your perception of time.

 Does Time Move Differently When We Sleep?

 We’re relaxed and not paying attention to our surroundings when we sleep.
 As a result, time seems to pass faster.
-However, if you’re aware that you’re being timed, you’ll likely feel every moment passing.
+However, if you know you’re being timed, you’ll likely feel every moment passing.

-Part of this is down to relativity.
-Albert Einstein, the founder of the theory of relativity, allegedly summarized this with a famous quote:
+Part of this is down to relativity, allegedly summarized with a famous quote:

 “When you sit with a nice girl for 2 hours you think it’s only 1 minute, but when you sit on a hot stove for 1 minute you think it’s 2 hours.
 That’s relativity.”